neoforged/.github/primers/1.21.11/index.md

 3. Apply the modifier from the biome, or do nothing if one does not exist.
 4. Apply the modifiers from all active timelines defined in the `DimensionType`, or do nothing if none exist.
 Timeline order is not guaranteed.
 5. If the dimension can have weather (skylight, no ceiling, and not the end), apply the modifiers from the `WeatherAttributes`.
+6. If the dimension can have weather, add a positional layer for the 'monsters burn' attribute for precipitation.
-6. If on the client (i.e. `ClientLevel`), apply the sky flashes modifier.
+7. If on the client (i.e. `ClientLevel`), apply the sky flashes modifier.
-7. Sanitize the final value to be in the range defined by the `EnvironmentAttribute`.
+8. Sanitize the final value to be in the range defined by the `EnvironmentAttribute`.

 This is highly oversimplified and introduces many new concepts, so let's break it down further by creating our own environment attribute and timeline.